 On May 8, 2014, CGPH closed on the Term Loan pursuant to a First Lien Credit Agreement among Caesars Growth Properties Parent, LLC ("Parent"), the Borrower, the lenders party thereto, Credit Suisse AG, Cayman Islands Branch, as Administrative Agent (the "Administrative Agent"), and Credit Suisse Securities (USA) LLC, Citigroup Global Markets Inc., Deutsche Bank Securities Inc., UBS Securities LLC, J.P Morgan Securities LLC, Morgan Stanley & Co.
 LLC, Macquarie Capital (USA) Inc. and Nomura Securities International, Inc., as Co-Lead Arrangers and Bookrunners (the "Credit Agreement").
-The Credit Agreement also provides for a \$150.0 million revolving credit agreement (the "Revolving Credit Facility"), which was undrawn at the closing of the Term Loan.
+The Credit Agreement also provides for a \$150.0 million revolving credit agreement (the "Revolving Credit Facility").
+As of September 30, 2014, no borrowings were outstanding under the Revolving Credit Facility, and \$0.1 million is committed to outstanding letters of credit.

-Pursuant to an escrow agreement, dated as of May 8, 2014, among US Bank National Association, as escrow agent and securities intermediary, the Administrative Agent and the Borrower, the Borrower deposited the gross proceeds of the Term Loan, together with additional amounts necessary to repay the First Closing Term Loan, if applicable, into a segregated escrow account until they were satisfied on May 20, 2014.
+Pursuant to an escrow agreement, dated as of May 8, 2014, among US Bank National Association, as escrow agent and securities intermediary, the Administrative Agent and the Borrower, the Borrower deposited the gross proceeds of the Term

+Loan, together with additional amounts necessary to repay the First Closing Term Loan, if applicable, into a segregated escrow account until they were satisfied on May 20, 2014.